-The analysis was performed using the commercially available finite element method (FEM) software program SEEP/WÓ and shows the total seepage through the Line of Protection to be approximately 135gpm (See Geotechnical Appendix for analysis results).
-Since this volume is relatively small it's not included in the interior drainage analysis.
+The analysis was performed using the commercially available finite element method (FEM) software program SEEP/W© and shows the total seepage through the Line of Protection to be approximately 135gpm (See Geotechnical Appendix for analysis results).
+Since this volume is relatively small, it is not included in the interior drainage analysis.
+It is noted that utility crossings through the LOP also provide risks for seepage.
+Mitigation measures to minimize seepage include collars and cutoff walls.
+Appropriate measures will be considered during PED and incorporated into the final design.